docker/docs/api/dtr_1_3_repositories.md

 **Authorization**

-Client must be authenticated as a user which has visibility to the repository.
+Client must be authenticated as a user who has visibility to the repository.

 **Status Codes**